Authentic Wiener schnitzel recipe to cook a schnitzel in the German style with simple and tasty ingredients like veal or beef, breadcrumbs, and more.

 Probably, many of you have already enjoyed schnitzel made with pork or chicken, but not with veal or beef.
 Actually, the authentic wiener schnitzel is prepared exclusively with veal.
 Maybe you don’t know, but in Austria, a restaurant cannot call the schnitzel Wiener if is not prepared with veal!
 This doesn’t mean they don’t make schnitzel with pork, but the dish is called Wiener Art Schnitzel.

 Besides the meat type, another ingredient is typical to the wiener schnitzel, namely the breadcrumb.
-Even if you are using veal but not breadcrumbs, you schnitzel won’t be an authentic Vienna schnitzel!
+Even if you are using veal but not breadcrumbs, your schnitzel won’t be an authentic Vienna schnitzel!

 Another interesting thing about this food is that emperor Frantz Iosef loved schnitzel so much that he ate it almost every day.
 Furthermore, at banquets, he did not have the patience to wait until all the people were served, but he used to devour the schnitzel right away, so that the guests remained hungry and, when they left the palace, they stopped at the nearby restaurants to eat!

-As you probably have seen in the video, cooking schnitzel is very easy and doesn’t pose any issue even to less experienced people.
+As you probably have seen in the video, cooking schnitzel is very easy and doesn’t pose issues even to less experienced people.

 However, there are a few tips that will help you making perfect schnitzel, not matter the meat you are going to use.